 With Goa, it was the only area where I was able to really interact with Indian girls (they’re all very nice!).
 The state of Kerala reminded me of the Caribbean islands.
 The architecture, the state of mind, the attitude, the food, even the way they look!
 It’s understandable.
 Like the Caribbean, this state was occupied by various countries.
 First the Portuguese, then the Dutch and the British after that.
 At the time, the state of Kerala was selling a lot of spices to the Middle East area.
 To this day, if you have a walk there, you can still see maaany small shops selling all kind of spices.

 Kerala reminds me of the Caribbean but let’s not forget that I’m not there, but in India!
 Although there are less aggressive than in New Delhi or Jaipur, tuktuk drivers are still on the lookout for potential customers.
 After having a conversation with one of them (yeah I talk to everyone, even guys on their tuktuk!), I understood why they were so insistent.
-When a tuktuk driver brings a tourist in certains shops, they get a coupon granting them one liter of free gas.
+It’s not really a scam, but when a tuktuk driver brings a tourist in certains shops, they get a coupon granting them one liter of free gas.
 I had to go on the other side of town, so I found a deal “Take me to the other side of town for free!
 In exchange, you can stop at three different shops and get your coupons.
 Everytime I’ll leave after a few minutes without buying anything!”
 Win-win situation 🙂

 This is usually where most tourists start their visit of the state of Kerala.
 I heard many things about Kochi before getting there, how superb, wonderful this city is, etc… I have to admit I was a bit disappointed, even though the city is beautiful, and walking around Kochi is enjoyable.
 I had a very good meal for only 130 rupees (1.75€) in a restaurant where I was the only tourist.
 However, once again, they think I’m a drug dealer.
 Several Indians came to me “Do you have ganja?”